500 Kilometers in 5 ½ Hours

-Shortly before 9:00 I am ready to go.
+Shortly before 9 o’clock in the morning I am ready to go.
 The hike today is supposed to be the most attractive one on the loop, and the weather is promising.
 The trail leads uphill through the trees.
 There is some deadfall, but you can go around or over it easily.
 Soon I reach the subalpine zone.

 I reach the treeline and have a view over the pretty valley of Fourpoint Creek.
 It looks like a good habitat for grizzlies.
 I stop often to scan the slopes around me.

 The antlers of a mountain caribou provide a nice foreground for a picture.
 These shy animals live here, obviously, but you hardly ever get to see them.
 A bit further on the trail, I disturb a family of grouse.

 I have a short break at beautiful Jonas Pass.